hawkeye17-warex/hnnp/docs/integration-guide.md

    - Tokens MUST be updated immediately when the device crosses into a new `time_slot`.

 2. **BLE advertising interval**
-   - The 30‑byte HNNP v2 payload is broadcast as a BLE advertisement:
+   - The 30-byte HNNP v2 payload is broadcast as a BLE advertisement:
-     - Recommended interval: roughly 300–500 ms in active mode.
+     - Recommended interval: roughly 300�500 ms in active mode.
-     - Background or low‑power modes can use 1000–2000 ms or pause advertising.
+     - Background or low-power modes can use 1000�2000 ms or pause advertising.
-   - During one `time_slot` (15 seconds), the device may emit the **same token_prefix** tens of times (e.g., 30–50 packets).
+   - During one `time_slot` (15 seconds), the device may emit the **same token_prefix** tens of times (e.g., 30�50 packets).

 Why they are independent:

 - BLE advertising cadence is for **visibility and reliability**, not security.
-- All replay and anti‑replay guarantees come from:
+- All replay and anti-replay guarantees come from:
-  - The 15‑second `time_slot` window.
+  - The 15-second `time_slot` window.
   - Cryptographic MACs and signatures.
-  - Cloud’s anti‑replay rules.
+  - Cloud�s anti-replay rules.
 - Cloud MUST NOT treat BLE advertising frequency as a security parameter.

 Practical implementation rules: